rmaffesoli/p4templates/readme.md

 ## Installation

 Currently the main kernal doesn't require any additional libraries beyond Python3 and the P4 commandline tools installed.
-The UI currently requires PyQt6, but isn't operational at this time.
+The UI currently requires PyQt6.

 ## Usage